gvwilson/teachtogether.tech/_chapters_en/process.md

 gives a few of the verbs typically used in learning objectives written for each:

-- **Remembering:**
+Remembering:
-  Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers. *(recognize, list, describe, name, find)*
+: Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers. *(recognize, list, describe, name, find)*

-- **Understanding:**
+Understanding:
-  Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas. *(interpret, summarize, paraphrase, classify, explain)*
+: Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas. *(interpret, summarize, paraphrase, classify, explain)*

-- **Applying:**
+Applying:
-  Solve new problems by applying acquired knowledge, facts, techniques and rules in a different way. *(build, identify, use, plan, select)*
+: Solve new problems by applying acquired knowledge, facts, techniques and rules in a different way. *(build, identify, use, plan, select)*

-- **Analyzing:**
+Analyzing:
-  Examine and break information into parts by identifying motives or causes.
+: Examine and break information into parts by identifying motives or causes.
 Make inferences and find evidence to support generalizations. *(compare, contrast, simplify)*

-- **Evaluating:**
+Evaluating:
-  Present and defend opinions by making judgments about information, validity of ideas, or quality of work based on a set of criteria.
+: Present and defend opinions by making judgments about information, validity of ideas, or quality of work based on a set of criteria.
   *(check, choose, critique, prove, rate)*

-- **Creating:**
+Creating:
-  Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions.
+: Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions.
   *(design, construct, improve, adapt, maximize, solve)*